 - Ensures that all involved parties understand who makes decisions, how those decisions are implemented, and what the roles and responsibilities of participants are when an incident occurs

 - Allows companies to budget for and secure the necessary resources to support critical business activities before, during, and after a major crisis event

 - Helps the company stay in business through a time of crisis and/or significant changes

 Kestrel follows a systematic process when creating a Business Continuity Program, which can be broken down into the fundamental steps outlined below.

 ISO 22301: Societal Security – Business Continuity Management Systems provides guidance to help organizations prepare for, respond to, and recover from disruptive incidents.
 Using ISO 22301 as a framework for conducting business continuity work allows Kestrel to leverage a company’s existing management systems and ensure consistency with the other ISO management system standards (e.g., ISO 14001 – environment, ISO 9001 – quality).

-Kestrel also is knowledgeable of the ASIS Business Continuity Management System Standard, NFPA 1600: Standard on Disaster/Emergency Management and Business Continuity Programs, and Office of the Comptroller of the Currency (OCC) federal banking requirements for business continuity.
+Kestrel also is knowledgeable of the ASIS Business Continuity Management System Standard and NFPA 1600: Standard on Disaster/Emergency Management and Business Continuity Programs.